Home > Guides > Best budget wireless microphone systems:

 Best for vocals

-What makes the SM58, one of the most ubiquitous mics of all time, even better?
+What makes the SM58, one of the most popular dynamic mics of all time, even better?
 Untether it for free-range use.
 And since it’s outfitted with the same capsule in the wired version of the SM58 you know exactly how it sounds.

 Possibly the best feature is Shure’s QuickScan technology.
 It does an automatic band sweep, taking the inconvenience out of selecting the right frequency band to use.
 Easy scanning combined with Shure’s commitment to build quality.